IonasSoftwareLtd/seraphin-www/content/legal/privacy.md

 1. Providing personal data by the Customer of the service is voluntary, however, failure to provide personal data necessary to conclude a given agreement results in the impossibility to conclude it.

 2. The Administrator informs that the Customer of the service has the opportunity to withdraw consent to the processing of his/her personal data.
 This can be done by contacting the
-Administrator by e-mail to the address: contact@ionas.co.uk or in writing to the address: 20 Summerfield Cottages, G14 0RB, Glasgow, UK.
+Administrator by e-mail to the address: contact@ionas.co.uk or in writing to the address: 34 Craggan Drive, G14 0EW, Glasgow, UK.

 3. withdrawal of consent for data processing, may be associated with the need to cease using the Service, such as deletion of the account.